Nixus5701/RadiantLuma/README.md

 Boosts screen brightness beyond the standard 3DS limits.
 Includes a simple toggle to enable or disable, and the setting persists even when entering sleep mode.

 This feature has been tested for safety; I ran it for a week straight with a white background while the 3DS was plugged in with no issues.
-Useful for those that have 3DS's with yellowed screens, I myself tried it with my japanese New 3DS and it reduced the yellow tint substantially.
+Useful for those that have 3DS's with yellowed screens.
+I myself tried it with my japanese New 3DS and it reduced the yellow tint substantially.

 Can also be used outdoors for a better viewing experience since it considerably increases both screen's brightnesses, but with the tradeoff of higher battery usage.